 - Measures of sympathetic nervous system activation including galvanic skin response (GSR), cardiac recording, temperature recording and tactile response.

 - Neuropsychological tests for attention, executive function, language, visual perception and motor and memory.

 - Visual, auditory and tactile evoked potential recorders.

 *All equipment is in sound shielded and electrically shielded rooms for maximum recording and analysis.

 The HNL is open to students and faculty/researchers to conduct research projects.
 Indeed, the primary purpose of the lab is to provide students and faculty/researchers with the opportunity to participate in collaborative research and service that involves brain-behavior interactions.
 This pertains to basic and applied research as well as projects in collaboration with clinical faculty, to allow students and faculty/researchers explore the neural bases of human normal function and dysfunction.

-In its suite within the Human Services Building, the HNL can host open-house events for community visitors, and has the potential to support programs in which HNL faculty and students provide off-campus presentations directly to community groups.
-In this way, HNL can help SFA extend its educational mission to reach and serve the greater East Texas community.
+In its suite within the Human Service Building, the HNL can host open-house events for community visitors, and has the potential to help provide brain based services directly to community individuals and groups.
+In this way, HNL can help SFA extend its education mission to reach and serve the greater East Texas community.